CAUTION REGARDING FORWARD-LOOKING STATEMENTS

 Our forward-looking statements are also based on the following internal operational assumptions with respect to our Bell CTS segment:

-- Increased competitive intensity and promotional activity across all regions and market segments
+- Stable or slight decrease in our market share of national operators' wireless mobile phone net additions as we manage increased competitive intensity and promotional activity across all regions and market segments

-- Ongoing expansion and deployment of 5G and 5G+ wireless networks, offering competitive coverage and quality
+- Ongoing expansion and deployment of Fifth Generation (5G) and 5G+ wireless networks, offering competitive coverage and quality

 - Continued diversification of our distribution strategy with a focus on expanding direct-to-consumer (DTC) and online transactions